SmartCloud Connect Registration Wizard¶

 1. Authorize Salesforce data access for SmartCloud Connect (with OAuth 2.0) or

-2. Enter your Salesforce login credentials in SmartCloud Connect so they will be used when the Add-In accesses Salesforce
+2. Enter your Salesforce login credentials in SmartCloud Connect so they will be used when the Add-In/Chrome Extension accesses Salesforce

 For extra security, authorizing Salesforce data access for SmartCloud Connect with OAuth is the preferred method – rather than entering your Salesforce login and password directly – because this way you will ensure that your Salesforce password is only kept in your notes and no extraneous services have it stored.
 Besides, you will not have to re-authorize SmartCloud Connect access to Salesforce data in case you change your Salesforce password.

-To authorize SmartCloud Connect to work with your Salesforce data, click the Salesforce logo and then enter your Salesforce username and password or select your previously logged in Salesforce user account (Saved usernames) in the login.salesforce.com OAuth window that appears.
+To authorize SmartCloud Connect to work with your Salesforce data, click the Salesforce logo and then enter your Salesforce username and password or select your previously logged in Salesforce user account (Saved usernames) in the login.salesforce.com OAuth window that will appear.

 In the screenshot above, a standard Salesforce login window is shown.
 Note that this OAuth window may look differently, depending on your Salesforce configuration.